dinahdeichtmann/my_first_authentification_project/README.md

 - Using refresh tokens with JWT
 - Invalidating refresh tokens to log users out
 - How to use JWT securely

+## Functionalities

+- Create an account
+- Log in / log out
+- Set a new password